santuario/umba-example/README.md

-# Umba - Code example
+# UMBA - Code example

 [TrackStreet](https://www.trackstreet.com) has built an industry leading SaaS platform that leverages the power of artificial intelligence and automation to radically reduce brand and pricing policy violations.